RuPaul's Drag Race season 12: Bring Back My Ghouls

-Bring Back My Ghouls was a Halloween variety special presented by World of Wonder, which streamed on the company's YouTube channel and WOW Presents Plus subscription service on October 30, 2020.
+Bring Back My Ghouls is a Halloween variety special presented by World of Wonder, which streamed on the company's YouTube channel and WOW Presents Plus subscription service on October 30, 2020.
 The broadcast saw the season 12 contestants performing lip-syncs and participating in interviews.
 RuPaul also appears with a "special message".
 Viewers could submit requests and send tips via Cash App, PayPal, or Venmo, which were split evenly between the performers.
 Participants lip-synced to the songs "Bring Back My Ghouls" and "I'm That Witch" and wore Halloween-inspired costumes.
 Gigi Goode appeared as Tippi Hedren in Alfred Hitchcock's 1963 film The Birds, Rock M. Sakura dressed as a squid, and Widow Von'Du dressed as the Wicked Witch of the West, a fictional character in L. Frank Baum's children's novel The Wonderful Wizard of Oz (1900) and subsequent adaptations.
 Season 12 winner Jaida Essence Hall spoke with fellow contestants about their Halloween plans.
 The "Time to Vote" segment was a collaboration with Crooked Media and Vote Save America and saw Brita and Heidi N Closet emphasize the importance of voting in the 2020 United States elections in a parody of the music video for RuPaul's song "Peanut Butter".

+Awards

+At the 72nd Primetime Emmy Awards the season won the Primetime Emmy Award for Outstanding Reality Competition Program.
+With "I'm That Bitch" as the submitted episode, it also won: